-A. Numerical Approach for the transport equations
+A. Numerical Approach for the Transport Equations

-The fully compressible forms of the large-eddy simulation (LES) equations for continuity, momentum and energy are employed in this study since we are interested in the non-linear coupling between the acoustic, vorticity, and combustion fields.
-These equations are presented in our previous work.^{10,11} In order to facilitate the numerical simulation of flow configurations around arbitrary complicated bodies, the transport equations are cast in the form of a generalized curvilinear coordinate system.
-These equations are implemented in AEROFLO, which is a multidisciplinary CFD software product developed by Thaerocomp Technical Corp.
-Various high-order and low-order numerical schemes are available in this code for the discretization of the transport equations.
-For low speed flows, a sixth-order accurate compact scheme is used.
+The fully compressible forms of the LES equations for continuity, momentum, and energy are employed in this study, as we are interested in the non-linear coupling between the acoustic, vorticity, and combustion fields.
+These equations are presented in our previous work.^{10,11} In order to facilitate the numerical simulation of flow configurations around arbitrary and complicated bodies, the transport equations are cast in the form of a generalized curvilinear coordinate system.
+These equations are implemented in AEROFLO, which is a multidisciplinary CFD software product developed by TTC Technologies, Inc. Various high- and low-order numerical schemes are available in this code for the discretization of the transport equations.
+For low-speed flows, a sixth-order accurate compact scheme is used.
 For high-speed flows, a fifth-order accurate WENO scheme is employed.
-For numerical simulations using lower quality grids, a robust second-order MUSCL scheme is implemented.
-The details of the implementation of these schemes are presented elsewhere.11
+For numerical simulations using lower-quality grids, a robust second-order MUSCL scheme is implemented.
+The details of the implementation of these schemes are presented in other works.11

 Due to the strong interaction between the flow field and the flame, accurate time-dependent solutions are required.
-To obtain this, either a second-order Beam and Warming algorithm9 or the classical fourth-order Runge-Kutta scheme in its low-storage form12 are employed for time integration of the system of conservation equations.
+To obtain this, either a second-order Beam and Warming algorithm9 or the classical fourth-order Runge-Kutta scheme in its low-storage form12 is employed for time integration of the system of conservation equations.